AgenteDog/CoDtoUE4/ModifiedDogson.Optional/HowToUseDogson.md

 # HOW TO USE
+*First of all instead of writing UE4Script.command() on Unreal Engine you have to write UE4Script.DogSon.command().
+If you have already read the docs on how to use the script it will make sense to you.

 This tool is a very simple tool to use.

 Before starting: Every time after you drag and drop something you will have to press enter.